mil-los/woocommerce-halk-bank-payment-gateway/readme.md

 The text domain is `halk-payment-gateway-for-woocommerce`.

 == Changelog ==
-1.2 Add live/test mode.
+1.3 Implemented new way od processing required from the Bank with hashing ver3 1.2 Add live/test mode.
 Add transaction type.
 1.1.1 Clean some code.
 1.1 Add filter support for currency switcher.
 Filter name halk_amount_fix